Anxiety strikes us down . . . But we’re never destroyed.

 About the Cover

 The image represents a central biblical truth: It is in our weakness that we surrender to God.
 And through that surrender, he builds his kingdom.
 Raise the white flag, my friends.
-It’s a call for God to enter and work.
+It’s a call for God to enter and work, especially through our anxiety.

 An Open Letter to Christians Struggling with Anxiety